-Electric Power Generation from Kiln Off-Gases
+Electric Power Generation From Kiln-Off Gases

-By Narayana (‘Jay’) Jayaraman
+By Narayana Jayaraman

-Table 1.
-Comparison between SRC and ORC systems.
+5. Brief Comparison between SRC and ORC

 Most plants expect a payback period of 5 years, which can happen only with high power tariffs (>0.10 $/kWh) and very favorable configurations (large kiln with high temperature gases) and much lower CapEx (~3-4 M $/MWe power).
 WHR projects are many times financially feasible if the Government provides a good incentive for waste heat utilization and for reducing the carbon footprint.

 Mr. Jayaraman has over 48 years of experience in the cement industry with expertise in plant conceptualization, layout, various operating systems, process calculations, production optimization, and Waste Heat Recovery (WHR) based power projects for cement and lime plants.
 He has led several studies to estimate realistic waste heat for power generation.
 He has had in-depth exposure to the technical, economic, and commercial aspects of large cement projects, and extensive experience in the upgrade and optimization of existing plants.
 He earned a BS in Mechanical Engineering from Osmania University, Hyderabad, India, and an MS in Mechanical Engineering from the Indian Institute of Technology, Kharagpur, India.

 PEC Consulting Group LLC | PENTA Engineering Corporation | St. Louis, Missouri, USA

 How can we help you?
 Get in touch with our team of experts.